davedoesdev/mqlobber/README.md

 - `{String} [topic]` Which messages the client should no longer receive.
 If topic is `undefined` then the client will receive no more messages at all.

 - `{Function} [cb]` Optional function to call once the subscription has been removed.
-This will be passed the following argument:
+This will be passed the following arguments:

   - `{Object} err` If an error occurred then details of the error, otherwise `null`'.